 Can you wear a two-piece if you’re over 50?
 Absolutely!
 If that’s your jam and you feel your best in a two piece, go for it.
-I know women of all ages, even those with silver hair, who look absolutely, tastefully beautiful in a two piece bikini or tankini suit.
+I know women of all ages, even those with silver hair, who look absolutely, tastefully beautiful in a two piece bikini or other midriff baring suit.
 And they’re undoubtedly easier to get in and out of.

-Yeah, the options are wide open if you can find a brand such as Sea Level that offers mix and match tops and bottoms in a variety of styles.
+Yeah, the options are wide open if you can find a similar brand that offers mix and match tops and bottoms in a variety of styles.
 But, as with daily fashion, I’d practice the rules of proportion.
 If you go with something blousy up top, chose a fitted bottom below.
 And if you go with a more fitted bra top or streamlined tank, you can wear the skirted bottom with more confidence.

 Swimsuit Shopping Tip #6 – If you’re fuller in the bust, check out suits that are specifically made for the woman with a larger chest.
 For instance, Everything But Water offers these selections for women with a fuller bust.
-And Title One has these suits for bra cup sizes C to DDD.
 Athleta also has a wide selection of bra-fit swimwear.

 Tankinis are still available and fashionable.
 But to look more modern and less matronly, consider choosing bottoms that are more fitted instead of extremely blousy.
 Yes, you can still wear the skirt option.
 But wear the shortest, most fitted one you can feel comfortable and clothed in.